 A crucial step on the way to a more cohesive and inclusive European society, are first hand meetings with marginalised groups, who lack a broad integration into our societies.
 Often the youth hear about marginalised groups as migrants, refugees and disabled people in the news, but don´t get the chance to meet and exchange with them in depth.

-Our project “Musical Storytelling” will respond to this voiced need.
-The project will offer a protected and comfortable setting for discussing and learning about diversity and inclusion through the universal language, music.
+Our project “Musical Storytelling” responded to this voiced need.
+The project offered a protected and comfortable setting for discussing and learning about diversity and inclusion through the universal language, music.

-In the next two years, more than 100 young people from different corners of Europe will participate in six Youth Exchanges in different countries.
+Between 2020 and 2022, more than 100 young people from different corners of Europe participated in six Youth Exchanges in different countries.

-The “Musical Storytelling” is co-funded by Erasmus+ programme of the European Union.
+“Musical Storytelling” was co-funded by Erasmus+ programme of the European Union.